 In 1938, Singh returned to Ranchi and a year later was elected as the President of the Adibasi Mahasabha.
 The Mahasabha demanded a separate state of “Jharkhand” to be carved out of Bihar.
 This objective was realised thirty years after Singh’s death in 2000.

 In 1946, Singh was elected to the Constituent Assembly from Bihar.
 He was one of the Independent candidates to have been elected to the Constituent Assembly, a platform that he would use to voice the concerns and promote the interests of tribal people across India.

 Singh continued to strive for tribal rights post-independence.

 After retirement from active hockey, he served as Secretary of the Bengal Hockey Association and as a member of the Indian Sports Council.

-Jaipal Singh died on 20 March 1970 in Delhi.
-The Government of Jharkhand named the grand games (is there a sporting event called “Grand Games”?) complex and games village built at Ranchi as Jaipal Singh Munda Games Complex.
+Singh died on 20 March 1970 in Delhi.
+The Government of Jharkhand named the grand games complex and games village built in Ranchi as the Singh Munda Games Complex.

 Singh’s key writings and speeches are collected in Adivasidom.
 Edited by Ashwini Kumar Pankaj, this book accounts Singh’s views on several political issues and articulates advasi community’s demands.